minishrink/trash/proof.md

 Experiments were conducted in various forms of inebriation in order to control for bias.
 No animals were harmed in the course of this study, though all colleagues involved in peer-review reported receiving 2d4 psychic damage.
+All data analysis was performed using [this API](https://api.jquery.com/).

 ---